 - Babysitting Services: Students can offer babysitting services during a fundraising event such as a wine tasting or casino night, with the proceeds going to your charity.

-- School Fun Run: Students and classrooms raise funds and get exercise at the same time.
+- School Fun Runs: Students and classrooms raise funds and get exercise at the same time.
 Consider adding an obstacle course as part of the fundraiser, to make it even more fun for kids.

-- Car Wash Fundraiser: Students can offer to wash cars for $5 or more, with the proceeds going to their charity or group.
+- Car Wash Fundraisers: Students can offer to wash cars for $5 or more, with the proceeds going to their charity or group.
 Don’t forget to include student-made sandwiches and drinks, to raise more money.
 Great idea for high school band fundraisers.

 - Face Painting: Great for elementary and middle school fundraising, students can paint each other or teacher’s faces for a fee.